 Writers and authors pen original stories for books and other publications, such as magazines, trade journals and newsletters.
 They also might write plays or screenplays.
 Their work typically is classified as fiction, such as romance or science fiction novels, or nonfiction, which might include newspaper articles, biographies or history books.
 Employment for writers and authors varies from full time to part-time, and they often are employed on a freelance or contractual basis.

-The BLS predicts demand for writers and authors will increase by 2% from 2014 to 2024.
-The median salary for writers and authors in the publishing industry was $60,250 in 2015, according to the BLS.
+The BLS predicts demand for writers and authors will have little to no change at 0% from 2018 to 2028.
+The median salary for all writers and authors was $62,170 in 2018, according to the BLS.

 Editors can work for various employers, including book publishers and numerous periodicals, such as newspapers, journals and magazines.
 They primarily examine, revise, and improve the work of writers, providing helpful comments and suggestions.
 Editors also might work with other staff members to plan stories and assign them to writers, assist with the layout and arrangement of a publication, or do original research and writing.
 Often, different ranks are used to show the diverse job duties or work experience of editors.
 Sample job titles include assignment editor, assistant editor, managing editor or executive editor.

-Opportunities for editors working in print publishing are expected to decline 5% over the 2014-2024 decade, with jobs disappearing in an increasingly digital marketplace, according to the BLS.
-There may be less need to hire editors in this field.
-Based on BLS figures, editors earned a median $56,010 per year as of May 2015.
+Opportunities for editors are expected to decline 3% over the 2018-2028 decade, with jobs disappearing in an increasingly digital marketplace, according to the BLS.
+Based on BLS figures, editors earned a median $59,480 per year as of May 2018.

 Copywriters help advertise goods and services by creating promotional materials for television and radio broadcasts, publications, and online and mobile platforms.
 They typically begin an advertising project by researching the product or service that their work will represent, as well as determining that product or service's target audience.
 Copywriters generally work alongside editors and other writers to present information to consumers in a creative, suggestive and attention-grabbing way.
 They may be employed full time or on a contractual basis.

-Copywriters earned a median annual salary of $45,648 in 2016, according to payscale.com.
-Job growth for copywriters is expected to increase 2% for the years 2014 to 2024, according to the BLS.
+Copywriters earned a median annual salary of $50,570 in 2019, according to PayScale.com.
+Job growth for copywriters is expected to experience little to no change at 0% for the years 2018 to 2028, according to the BLS.

 English majors graduate with bachelor's degrees in subjects such as English, journalism, or communications.
 Those seeking a career as a writer may need additional experience available through an internship, on-the-job training, or writing for college publications.
 Those choosing a career in teaching will also be required to obtain a state teaching license.